orenbenkiki/dynamake/README.rst

-If :py:func:`dynamake.make.config_file` (or :py:func:`dynamake.make.with_config`) are invoked, then DynaMake will generate a configuration file containing just the parameter values for this specific step invocation, and consider it to be one of the required input files.
-If this file already exists, and already contains the correct values, then it is not touched.
-Thus, even if the main ``DynaConf.yaml`` file is modified, an action will only be rebuilt if its effective parameter values have changed.
+If :py:func:`dynamake.make.config_file` (or :py:func:`dynamake.make.with_config`) are invoked, then DynaMake will generate a configuration file containing just the parameter values for this specific step invocation.
+If this file is missing or contains different values, than it will trigger the actions, even if the output files otherwise seem up-to-date.
+Thus, even if the main ``DynaConf.yaml`` file is modified, an action will only be rebuilt if its own effective parameter values have changed.

 The paths to the generated configuration files are similar to the path to the persistent state
 files: ``.dynamake/step_name.config.yaml`` or